Soft BIBD and Product Gradient Codes: Problem Formulation

 Note that \eqref{eqn:target_approx_diff} depends on $\bm f$, which we do not know a priori.
 Thus we focus on minimizing the squared 2-norm of $(G_\mathcal{U}\bm v~-~\bm 1_k)$.
 We can now define the optimal decoding vector as

 Then the normalized worst-case squared error when $s$ workers are straggled is defined as

-This normalization allows us to compare between gradient codes with different number of gradients to compute.
-Note that to make an objective comparison, one should choose gradient codes with the same fractional redundancy $r/n$, since each data-piece is redundantly assigned to the same fraction of total workers in each gradient code being compared.
+This normalization allows us to compare between gradient codes with different number of gradient computations.
+Note that to make an objective comparison, one should choose gradient codes with the same fractional redundancy $r/n$, since each data piece is redundantly assigned to the same fraction of total workers in each gradient code being compared.
 We then compare the normalized worst-case squared errors as a function of the fraction of straggling workers.
+Note that $r/n = l/k$.
+Throughout this paper, we refer to the fractional redundancy as the density of the gradient code.